Call now in confidence immediate help & advice 24/7

 There are many types of assessments used on entering rehab, specific to measure either drug use, alcohol use, and the severity of any substance addiction.

-The purpose of these psychiatric assessments is to establish the person’s specific needs.
+The purpose of these psychiatric assessments at rehab is to establish the person’s specific needs.

 The assessment is used by your psychiatrist and rehab specialists to create a person-centred care plan for the individual that is specialised to address their specific needs.

 This is an assessment that will seek to unravel all aspects of your life.
-It’s important for a psychiatrist to understand what has brought you to the position you’re currently in.
+It’s important for a psychiatrist to understand what has brought you to the position you’re currently in at rehab.
 The ASAM assessment will form a deep understanding of your history and present situation.

-What is the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders 5th Edition) assessment?
+What is the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders 5th Edition) assessment at a drug and alcohol rehab in Birmingham?

 The DSM-5 is concerned with how serious and affecting your drug problem is.
 Rather than focusing solely on dependency, it’s interested in all areas of addiction.
-You’ll discuss the following:
+At rehab you’ll discuss the following:

 • Whether you have tried to cut down before and how this has gone.